Grasscutters/Grasscutter/README.md

 ### **Grasscutter beyond the latest release will have no handholding in terms of instructions.**

-Grasscutter (with its releases) is not being actively maintained and as of January 12th 2025 only goes up to version 4.0 (OG Fontaine).
-If you have a beta version / unofficial version of Grasscutter, this guide should theoretically still work, however we will not provide official support for said versions.
-You can still try your luck in the Discord if you are stuck, please don't be entitled though.
+Grasscutter has not been actively maintained and currently (as of January 12th, 2025) only works up to version REL4.0.1 (introduction to Fontaine).
+If you have a beta version/unofficial version of Grasscutter, this guide should theoretically still work, however, we will not provide official support these versions.
+You can still try your luck in the Discord if you are stuck, but please don't act entitled.

 ## Quick setup guide